maximbeekenkamp/Earnings-Report-Sentiment-Analysis/README.md

 | **Average**                       | **0.00373**          | **0.213**          | **0.204**          | **0.264**              |
 | **Normalised Standard Deviation** | **0.352**            | **0.0798**         | **0.0805**         | **0.107**              |

-The most striking component of this table is the substantial jump in score from the classical to the learned embeddings.
-TF-IDF embeddings (below) consistently showcase lower similarity scores across all companies.
+In the barchart on TF-IDF embeddings consistently showcase lower similarity scores across all companies.
 This observation suggests that while TF-IDF embeddings provide useful insights for large corpora, and provide a useful fundamental representation of textual data, they struggle to capture the nuanced semantic relationships present within earnings call transcripts.
 What this means is that these embeddings aren't representative of the answer-paragraph pair.
 When looking at the normalised standard deviation, we see that TF-IDF embeddings have standard deviations 3 to 4.5 times greater than the learned embeddings.

 <p align="center">
     <img src="Data/Images/TFIDF_barchart.png" alt="TF-IDF Scores Bar Chart" style="max-width: 90%;"/>